DecryptMedia/decryptmedia.github.io/docs/01-decrypt-token/01-migration-faq.md

 The token migration dapp will go live soon.
 When it does, you will be able to access it at [decrypt.co/token-status](https://decrypt.co/token-status) after first logging into the Decrypt.co website with the same email you used for the Decrypt mobile app.

+### Can I claim my ERC-20 tokens now?

+Not yet—you will be able to claim your tokens once we deploy the distribution contract.
+First, we need to collect Ethereum addresses for readers who have a DCPT balance.
+Make sure to link your ETH wallet address before the distribution, if you have not already done so.

+### Why do I need to link my ETH wallet address?

+You must link an Ethereum wallet address to be eligible to claim your share of our new ERC-20 governance token based on your participation in Season 1 and the DCPT you earned.

+The address you link we will be included in the distribution contract used for the claims process.
+If you do not link an Ethereum address, you will not be able to claim your tokens once the distribution contract is live.

 ### How do I stay up-to-date on changes and new developments?

 We recommend you join our [Discord server](https://decrypt.co/discord-invite), watch for new documentation on this website ([docs.decrypt.co](https://docs.decrypt.co)) and read the ["Our Company"](https://decrypt.co/news/decrypt) section of the News site.